goodwilrv/Basic_Rag_Pipeline/README.md

 # Basic_Rag_Pipeline
 This pipeline is inspired from deeplearning.ai RAG certification course.
+This uses python lamaindex for RAG pipeline and true lense for evaluation of the RAG system.

 Here I have used my cover letter to make the model learn context about my cover letter for the job search.